 * If you're getting into a serious relationship.
 There are dating sites nowadays that rate people based on their credit scores.
 You obviously want to know what yours is if you plan to be on these sites.
 For more serious relationships such as marriage, it's important to start off with all the financial cards on the table.
 Income and liabilities are assumed by both parties.
 You can't help your partner improve their credit score if you don't know what it is.

-It’s much better knowing the problems up front so you can take steps to fix your credit report rather than find out during the process of applying for credit or after the fact.
+Be on top of your credit score.
+It's much better knowing the problems up front.
+Then, you can take steps to fix your credit report errors rather than find out during the process of applying for credit or after the fact.